What is our Remote Learning Policy?

 Covid-19 has been a hugely disorientating experience for many but one of the real opportunities to come out of it has been the push and stimulus for schools to research, invest and implement new technologies which enhance teaching and learning, whether on site or off site.

-From 22nd October, the government set out what it calls the “Remote Learning Continuity Direction”.
-This is a legal requirement for schools to provide immediate remote learning for any individual or groups of pupils who cannot attend school due to Covid-19, including isolation owing to having been a close contact.
+During the pandemic in October 2020, the government set out what it called the “Remote Learning Continuity Direction”.
+This was a legal requirement for schools to provide immediate remote learning for any individual or groups of pupils who cannot attend school due to Covid-19, including isolation owing to having been a close contact.

-It is important to note that the legal requirement does not specify the “type” of remote learning, e.g. if it needs to be electronic or on paper – however HEHS, as set out below, will be using the very latest technology on our cloud-based VLE utilising Microsoft Teams.
+It is important to note that the guidance does not specify the “type” of remote learning, e.g. if it needs to be electronic or on paper – however HEHS, as set out below, will be using the very latest technology on our cloud-based VLE utilising Microsoft Teams.
+The remote education provided will be equivalent in length to the core teaching pupils would receive in school.

 During any school closure, we aim wherever possible for the 'virtual' school day to 'mirror the life of the school' for the student which promotes wellbeing, structure, and routine.